 ZEBRADOG is an internationally-recognized Experiential Design firm in Madison, Wisconsin that specializes in creating immersive branded experiences for a wide-range of national and international clients.
 Their diverse range of projects extend from Museum design, to Corporate Office Experiences, and Sports/Entertainment venues through community-branding and public placemaking.

-ZEBRADOG recently donated their services to develop the visual brand package for the Nolen Waterfront.
+ZEBRADOG recently donated their services to develop the visual brand package for the Nolen Waterfront and used Prospect in the process.
 Named after famed city planner John Nolen, the Nolen Waterfront is a transformative vision for creating a park that connects downtown Madison to the shores of Lake Monona, on a section of land many believe has been a missed opportunity for decades.
 ZEBRADOG’s brand package included the project’s identity, website, and full 3D visualization of the project.
 We spoke with Eric Holmer, User Experience Lead at ZEBRADOG, about VR’s impact on the project.

 Why and How ZEBRADOG Uses VR